sergey-shandar/public/notes/trumpism.md

 ## Lack of understanding of other people's needs

-He's never worked as a servant to other people.
-Always as a boss.

 ## Business without any value to society

 ## Disrespect to others and no empathy

+- a sexual abuser

+Hypothesy: One reason is that he's never worked as a servant to other people.
+He's always worked as a boss.

 ## Obscurantism